 Kotor Old Town

 Kotor old town is a beautiful medieval city built between the 12th and 14th centuries and completely surrounded by fortified walls.
 It is a UNESCO World Heritage site that is filled with winding cobblestone paths, medieval architecture and historic monuments.
 Hotels, restaurants and stores are scattered throughout the city within the medieval architecture.
 It is a pedestrian only zone.

-Kotor old town is not very big.
+Kotor Old Town is not very big.
 I think that you could walk everywhere within 20-30 minutes.
 Of course, that would suggest that you actually know where you were going.
-One of the charms of the old town is that it is super easy to get lost within the winding paths.
-Not that it takes too long to find your way back to where you want to go.
+One of the charms of Kotor Old Town is that it is super easy to get lost within the winding paths.
+Not that it takes too long to find your way back to where you want to go!
 Just that nothing was built in a straight line – from north to south or east to west.

 Why We Chose To Stay in Kotor Old Town

 We stayed at Hotel Vardar in Kotor Old Town and we couldn’t have been happier.

 Hotel Vadar was a lovely boutique hotel around 50 meters inside the main gate of Kotor Old Town.
 It had a huge outdoor dining area, as well as a lovely air conditioned lounge just inside.
 The rooms were large, well priced and very quiet at night.
 I liked the location and the ease in which we could hang out at the hotel to eat, drink and people watch.
 In addition, we were an easy 5- 10 minute walk from countless restaurants.

 However, initially, I found it very confusing trying to figure out where we should stay in Montenegro.
 Montenegro is very mountainous, without a lot of roads or highways.
 Accordingly, many coastal towns are relatively isolated.
 They are far from the airports and popular tourist attractions.
 That was not the case with Kotor Montenegro.

 Why Kotor Montenegro Was A Great Place To Stay.